BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

-When you visit a 'localized' page such as `/europe/nl/producten` you will notice that every link on the page will keep you within the localized 'branch' `/europe/nl/`.
-Keeping users in a localized environment is great, but giving them an option to switch to another locale would be nice.
+When you visit a 'localized' page such as `/europe/nl/producten` you will notice that every link on the page will keep you within the localized environment `/europe/nl/`.
+Keeping users in a localized environment is great, but giving them an option to switch to another locale would be even better.

 Let's empower our visitors!